Celebrating the Spectrum:

+Celebrating the Spectrum:**

 Please visit the Celebrating the Spectrum Giving page to learn more about how you can help support this program.

-Celebrating the Spectrum: A Festival of Music and Life is sponsored by Michigan State University as part of the RAIND Program, with generous support provided by the MSU Office of the Provost, and the following corporate sponsors and donors: Sparrow Health System and the MSU Federal Credit Union, as well as generous support from MSU alumni and friends: April Clobes and Glen Brough, Lauren Harris, Merritt and Candy Lutz, Jack and Karen Noonan, along with support from the Frances Baldwin Mulnix Endowment Fund at MSU and the Music Teachers National Association.
+Celebrating the Spectrum: A Festival of Music and Life is sponsored by Michigan State University as part of the RAIND Program, with generous support provided by the MSU Office of the Provost, and the following corporate sponsors and donors: The MSU Federal Credit Union, as well as generous support from MSU alumni and friends: Lauren Harris, Deborah L. Harrison, Dr. Rafael Javier & Dr. Mary P. Sharp, and Rick Wendorf, along with support from the Frances Baldwin Mulnix Endowment Fund at MSU and the Music Teachers National Association.
 Special thanks, once again, to Dean Trailways for generously providing all transportation needs for festival participants.